-Keeping clothing looking fresh and crisp would be much more simple if everything we were flat like paper dolls and every piece of clothes was flat.
-But most of us like a little shape to our clothes and pleats, ruffles and ruching add some interesting and flattering detail.
+Keeping clothes looking fresh and crisp would be much more simple if we were all flat like paper dolls and every piece of clothing was too.
+But we're not flat and most of us like a little shape to our clothes and pleats, ruffles, and ruching add some interesting and flattering details.

 Pleats on clothes can be heat-set or stitched in place.
 Heat-set pleats hold their shape thanks to the type of fabric selected and a high heat process during manufacturing.

 Accordion pleats are most often heat-set and are a softer, less crisp pleat.
 Dry cleaning is best for most fabrics to preserve heat-set pleats.

 Stitched pleats are usually sharper and have less give because of the stitching.
 They will hold their shape when laundered on a gentle cycle if the fabric is washable.
 The crispness of the pleat can easily be ironed back into the garment.

 Ruffles are made of fabric that has been softly gathered and then stitched into place on a garment along the gathered edge.
 The folds are usually soft and loose and seldom stitched into place.